anasdoukali/GreeningAI/README.md

 ## Key Features
-.
 	1. Fine-tuning YOLO Models
 		  •	Supports large-scale dataset training for object detection tasks.
 		  •	Uses Google Colab for GPU acceleration.
  	 	  •	Modular pipelines for easy experimentation and model updates.
 	2. Data Generation & Preprocessing
  	 	  •	Automated scripts for dataset augmentation and annotation.
 		  •	Prepares data for YOLO fine-tuning without exposing proprietary content.
 	3. Model Deployment (Internal)
 	  	  •	Models are used in real-world applications for monitoring and resource optimization.
 	  	  •	Includes automated inference pipelines for reliable predictions.

 ## How It Works
-Workflow:
+Workflow

 	1. Data Collection & Annotation
 	•	Gather images and annotate using Roboflow.
 	•	Augment data to increase diversity and model accuracy.